dwilliams-genesis/runs-n-poses/README.md

 ## Running Predictions

 See `input_preparation.ipynb` for instructions on how to prepare the input for the four benchmarked methods.
 This requires `inputs.json`.
-See the `example_inputs` folder for an example of an input file for each method.
+See the `examples/inputs` folder for an example of an input file for each method.
+To run predictions with each method please follow their instructions.

 ## Extracting Accuracy Scores

-See `extract_scores.ipynb` for instructions on how to run accuracy scoring and extract relevant scores.
-This requires `ground_truth.tar.gz` and `inputs.json`.
+See the `examples/utils`, `examples/analysis` and `extract_scores.ipynb` for instructions on how to run accuracy scoring and extract relevant scores for each method.
+This requires `ground_truth.tar.gz`, `inputs.json` and `annotations.csv`.

 ## Similarity scoring